25+ Blemish Busters You Can Make Yourself

 Clear Skin Helpers:

-• Buttermilk: Apply each day as needed to help clear acne.
+- Buttermilk: Use each day as needed to help clear acne.

-• Coconut Oil: Apply a thin layer to skin each day to help fade acne scars.
+- Coconut Oil: A thin layer (daily) to help fade scars.

-• Cold brewed tea: Wash skin daily with this.
+- Cold brewed tea: Wash daily with this.

-• Grapefruit Seed Extract: Add a few drops to a mild liquid facial soap and use to wash skin daily.
-You can also use tea tree oil this way.
+- Grapefruit Seed Extract: Add a few drops to a mild liquid facial soap wash skin daily with this.
+Tea tree can also be used in the same way.

-• Tea Tree Oil: Add 10 drops of tea tree to 1 cup of lukewarm water then use to wash face (avoiding eyes).
+- Tea Tree: Add 10 drops to 1 cup of lukewarm water then wash face with mixture (avoiding eyes).

 Rosacea:

-Do consistent, daily treatments for at least two weeks before determining whether or not this will work for you.
+Do consistent, daily treatments for at least two weeks before determining if results are satisfactory or not.

-• Apple Cider Vinegar: Wash face with a gentle soap, rinse well, pat dry then wipe with a cloth dipped in apple cider vinegar (once per day).
+- Apple Cider Vinegar: Clean with a gentle soap, rinse well, pat dry then wipe with a cloth dipped in apple cider vinegar (once per day).

-• Chamomile Infusion: Cover 2 teaspoons dried chamomile flowers with 1 cup boiling water, cover then steep for 10 minutes.
+- Chamomile Infusion: Pour 1 cup boiling water over 2 tsp dried chamomile flowers, cover then steep for 10 minutes.
 Strain, cool and then apply as a lukewarm compress.

-• Flaxseed Oil: Consume 1 teaspoon three times daily or try making a facial scrub with ground oatmeal (uncooked) and flaxseed oil then use to gently exfoliate skin.
+- Flaxseed Oil: Consume 1 tsp three times daily or try making a scrub with ground oatmeal (uncooked) and flaxseed oil then gently exfoliate.

-• Green Tea: Drink at least 2 cups a day and wash skin with it daily (cool after brewing).
-If you’re new to green tea, you’ll find plenty of info here to get you started.
-You can also use a 50/50 mix of green tea and chamomile tea as a facial toner.
+- Green Tea: Drink at least 2 cups a day and wash with it daily (cool after brewing).
+New to green tea?
+See plenty of info here to get started.
+A 50/50 blend with chamomile tea is a nice toner.

-• Rose Water: Wash face daily with rose water.
-One recipe you can try: For every 1 firmly packed cup of petals, pour 2 cups boiling water over top.
+- Rose Water: Wash daily with this.
+One recipe to try: For every 1 firmly packed cup of petals, pour 2 cups boiling water over top.
 Cover and steep until the liquid is cool.
-Strain, squeeze out the liquid from the petals, and refrigerate the rose water in a sterilized jar.
-You’ll find more recipes here.
+Strain, squeeze out the liquid from the petals, and refrigerate in a sterilized jar.
+Find more recipes here.

 Blackheads: